genenetwork/gn-docs/general/help/facilities.md

-In addition to above hardware the GeneNetwork team also has batch submission access to the HIPAA complient cluster computing resource at the ISAAX computing facility operated by the UT Joint Institute for Computational Sciences in a secure setup at the DOE Oak Ridge National Laboratory (ORNL) and on the UT Knoxville campus.
+In addition to above hardware the GeneNetwork team also has batch submission access to the HIPAA complient cluster computing resource at the ISAAC computing facility operated by the UT Joint Institute for Computational Sciences in a secure setup at the DOE Oak Ridge National Laboratory (ORNL) and on the UT Knoxville campus.
 We have a 10 Gbit connection from the machine room at UTHSC to data transfer nodes at